-BTA Service Stations offer commuters and other cyclists a convenient way to learn more about the work of the Bicycle Transportation Alliance and to join us in ensuring Oregon is the best place to ride a bike in the nation.
+BTA Commuter Stations offer commuters and other cyclists a convenient way to learn more about the work of the Bicycle Transportation Alliance and to join us in ensuring Oregon is the best place to ride a bike in the nation.

 Every September we challenge work commuters across Portland to get out of their cars and get on their bikes.
 We run a month long friendly competiion between workplaces in the tri-county area to see who can get the greatest percentage of employees to log the most miles on their bike.
 At the end we tally the results, give out awards in different categories of company size and sector, and celebrate everyone’s hardwork and commitment for that month.

 Here’s how it works.
 Anyone interested in taking the Challenge looks to see if their workplace is already registered.
 If it isn’t, they register themselves and their workplace team at the same time.
 They become the Team Captain, by default.
 Their coworkers register and join that workplace team.